 Contrary to Bradlaugh Besant started to develop socialist ideas and she became involved in the women’s rights movement.
 Socialists were too materialistic for her, though, and then she ran into The Secret Doctrine of Helena Blavatsky.
 Impressed by the massive work, Besant sought contact and the two immediately got along well.
 In no-time Besant had a high position in the Theosophical Society and its Inner Circle.
 She moved to Adyar, India, were the headquarters of the Theosophical Society still can be found.
 There Besant got involved in the movement of the freedom of the Indian people.
 India was a British colony at the time.

 In Adyar Besant started to cooperate with the controversial Charles Leadbeater.
 Both saw the new Messiah in the boy Jiddu Krishnamurti.

 It looks like her acquaintance with Freemasonry (about which later) triggered projects in which ceremonies were a part.
 An organisation around Krishnamurti arose (Order of the Star in the East) and she helped the Liberal Catholic Church.

-Besant also met Charles Wedgwood who would initiate Leadbeater into co-Masonry in 1915.
+Besant also met James Wedgwood who would initiate Leadbeater into co-Masonry in 1915.
 Wedgwood and Leadbeater would rework the rituals of the British federation of Le Droit Humain and bring in many more spiritual(istic) influences.
 Leadbeater was in contact with the “head of all true Freemasons” and “the Master of the Seventh Ray, the Count of Saint Germain alias Prince Ragoczy”.
 Besant supported it all.

 It wasn’t all well between Besant and Leadbeater though.
 A misjudgment in her political activities (which Leadbeater disagreed with to begin with) brought problems for Besant, both in her home country (India) and in Le Droit Humain.
 The ‘case Krishnamurti’ also drove the two apart.